ewingsa/ohyeah/REGRESSION.md

 - [ ] Change the system time to be noon/12PM.
 Click the
 "New Reminder" button on the Home Screen.
 The time picker should display 12 for the hour and "P.M" for the meridiem.
 - [ ] Press the "Select Photo" button.
-Deny permission.
-Nothing should happen.
-- [ ] Press the "Select Photo" button.
-Allow permission.
 Add a photo.
 Confirm that it is displayed on the screen.
 - [ ] Write a message that is at least 3 lines of text.
 Nothing unexpected should happen, especially with the time wheels.
 - [ ] Add Message, "Message", Topic, "Topic", set the time to a